20-23 OCTOBER 2019

 - Type I interferons: biology and their role in disease

 - Immune metabolism regulating cytokine production and immune cell polarization

 - Therapeutic targeting of the cytokine signaling pathways

 - Cytokine-mediated resident tissue destruction and fibrotic responses

-- Control of intestinal and joint inflammation by inflammatory cytokines
+- Control of inflammation by inflammatory cytokines

 - Cytokine effects on the brain: molecular control of pain, sickness behavior and depression